netsys-lab/scion-rains/offlineauth/README.md

 LOG_ID          = 8493809986858120401
 ```

 in `offlineAuth/test/rainsdeleg_test.go` to fit your f-pki setup.
+Also change the keys `testdata/logpk1.pem` and `testdata/mapk1.pem`.

-Then run the `TestCreateDemoFiles` function in to create necessary configs for to run a manual toy example.
+Then run the `TestCreateDemoFiles2` (run `go test -run TestCreateDemoFiles2` in `/offlineauth/test/`) function to create necessary configs and keys to run a manual toy example.
 Alternatively use `TestFull` function to test automatically.

+Troubleshooting: On Map-Address (or Log-Address) error, use docker inspect command above to check if the map-server is running on `172.18.0.5` as expected.
+If not, change addresses in `rainsdeleg_test.go`

-### Step 3: run toy example with demo files
+### Step 4: run toy example with demo files

 run `make` to create the binaries in `/build`

-change `testdata/logpk1.pem` and `testdata/mapk1.pem` to match your f-pki setup
+check if `testdata/logpk1.pem` and `testdata/mapk1.pem` match your f-pki setup

-change `LogID` and `MapID` values in `demo/checker.conf` and  `demo/ca.conf` to match your f-pki setup
+check if `LogID` and `MapID` values in `demo/checker.conf` and  `demo/ca.conf` match your f-pki setup

 run ca: